sympy/sympy/doc/src/modules/physics/mechanics/system.rst

    >>> system.holonomic_constraints
    Matrix([[-l1*cos(q_hinge1) - l2*(-sin(q_hinge1)*sin(q_hinge2) + cos(q_hinge1)*cos(q_hinge2))]])

-Note that the corresponding velocity constraint is by default added as well.
+Note that the corresponding velocity constraint is added by default as well.
 However you will still have to choose which generalized coordinates and speeds become dependent.
-This can also be seen when using the :obj:`~System.validate_system` method:
+This can also be seen when using the :obj:`~.System.validate_system` method:

    >>> try:
    ...     system.validate_system()